-- 7.16.1 Director Appointment.
+7.18.1 Director Appointment.
 The Tribal Council, with the advice and consent of the Commission, shall appoint an Executive Director of the Commission.
 The Director shall be responsible for the day-to-day management of the affairs of the Commission.
 A detailed background investigation shall be conducted on the Director before his appointment.
 The Commission shall maintain oversight of the Director on an ongoing basis.
-Preference shall be given to applicants with experience in legal gaming or law enforcement.
+Preference shall be given to applicants with experience in legal gaming or law enforcement subject to applicable Tribal Preference Policies.
 The Director shall meet the requirements of Section 8.03.
-The Director shall not have any personal interest in any gaming operations. - 7.16.2 Director's Contract.
+The Director shall not have any personal interest in any gaming operations.

+- 7.18.2 Director's Contract.
 The Director shall be hired pursuant to contract.
-The Tribal Council shall approve the terms of the contract, including compensation.
-Compensation for the Director shall not be based, in whole or in part, on the profitability of the gaming operations. - 7.16.3 Termination of Director.
-The Director shall be terminated immediately and without the necessity of a vote or hearing upon conviction of or entry of a plea of guilty or no contest to any criminal offense.
-Otherwise, the Director shall be suspended or terminated upon the same grounds and under the same terms, conditions and procedures as are set forth in Sections 12.10 and 12.11, except suspensions and the initiation of termination proceedings shall be the function of the Commission, and the hearing and decision shall be the function of the Tribal Council.
+The Tribal Council shall approve the terms of the contract, including compensation, and termination.
+Compensation for the Director shall not be based, in whole or in part, on the profitability of the gaming operations. - 7.18.3 Duties of Director.

-- 7.16.4 Duties of Director.
 The Director shall, subject to the supervision of the Commission, perform all duties, exercise all powers, and assume and discharge all responsibilities imposed by this Ordinance or delegated by the Commission.
-Unless reserved to the Commission by Commission decision, the Director's duties shall include but not be limited to the following: - (A) serve as the chief executive officer of the Commission and supervise its staff; - (B) negotiate contracts for the provision of services necessary for the operation of the Commission as approved by the Commission and expend funds for its operation within its budget; - (C) arrange for an annual outside audit of authorized gaming and provide a copy to the NIGC and the Tribal Council; - (D) provide for an adequate system that ensures that the background investigations required by this Ordinance are conducted in a manner which complies with this Ordinance and with NIGC regulations; - (E) make a decision on all applications for licenses, subject to appeal to the Commission; - (F) conduct hearings, investigations, inquiries and oversight of licensees, make decisions on suspension of licenses, and initiate license revocation proceedings; - (G) provide for investigation of complaints relating to activities which fall within the regulatory authority of the Commission;
+The Director's duties shall include but not be limited to the following: - (A) serve as the chief executive officer of the Commission and supervise its staff; - (B) negotiate contracts for the provision of services necessary for the operation of the Commission as approved by the Commission and expend funds for its operation within its budget as approved by the Tribal Council; - (C) provide for an adequate system that ensures that the background investigations required by this Ordinance are conducted in a manner which complies with this Ordinance and with NIGC regulations; - (D) make a decision on all applications for licenses as the authorized official for licensing, subject to appeal to the Commission; - (E) conduct hearings, investigations, inquiries and oversight of licensees, make decisions on suspension of licenses, and initiate license revocation proceedings; - (F) provide for investigation of complaints relating to activities which fall within the regulatory authority of the Commission;